- 1 Application types

 To create a new application, click Add Application.

-Enter a Name for the application and select the Type of application you want to create:
+Enter a Name for the application and select the Type of application you want to create.

 Click Create to save it and go back to the Applications page.
 Or, click Create and Open to save the application and open it for editing.
 To learn more about how to build applications using the blocks in Designer, see Using the blocks.